 To learn more about the rules and regulations surrounding an alcohol treatment course following a Stamford DUI, a person should not hesitate before contacting an experienced attorney.

-If a person is charged with a DUI, they are admitted into the Connecticut Alcohol Education Program, and have successfully completed the courses and other conditions set by the court, then the case will may be dismissed and their record erased.
+If a person is charged with a DUI, they are admitted into the Connecticut Impaired Driving Intervention Program, and have successfully completed the courses and other conditions set by the court, then the case will may be dismissed and their record erased.

 A person should approach a DUI educational course very seriously following a Stamford DUI.
 They should be on time, most importantly, because if a person is late, then they will not be let into the class.
 They should be there with an open mind.